Ron Emerson

 He was Senior Advisor to both the Bank of England and Financial Services Authority from 1997 to 2000, and Chairman of Fairfield Energy from 2010 to 2016.
-He is a former Chairman of Amsterdam Trade Bank.
+He is a former chairman of Amsterdam Trade Bank, and was Chairman of Bank North.

 He was made a Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to international banking and the financing of small and mid sized businesses.